 Levada do Rei (PR18) - Best Hikes in Madeira you can do without the car

-Levada do Rei is a beautiful Levada walk taking you to the head of the river and offering some adventurous views and stunning waterfalls on the way.
+Levada do Rei is a beautiful Levada walk taking you to the head of the river and offers some adventurous views and stunning waterfalls on the way.
 It is one of my favourite Levadas in Madeira, and I really enjoyed this walk.

 How to get to Levada do Rei by bus